pcaston/OpenPeerPower.github.io/source/_integrations/alert.markdown

 was set to `true`, the first notification will not be delivered immediately.
-However, every 30 minutes, a notification will be delivered until either `input_boolean.garage_door` no longer has a state of `on` or until the alert is acknowledged using the Home Assistant frontend.
+However, every 30 minutes, a notification will be delivered until either `input_boolean.garage_door` no longer has a state of `on` or until the alert is acknowledged using the Open Peer Power frontend.

 For notifiers that require other parameters (such as `twilio_sms` which requires you specify a `target` parameter when sending the notification), you can use the